bojand1111/add-on-registry/README.md

 ## Contribution
-To add your project(s), create or edit a JSON file inside the `/registry` folder with the required details, and submit it via pull-request.
+To add your project(s), create a new JSON file or edit one inside the `/registry` folder with the required details, and submit it via pull-request.
 Your pull-request will automatically merge all JSON files together into 1 `registry.js`.

 ### Steps
-1. Create or edit a new JSON file inside the `/registry` folder.
+1. Create a new JSON file or edit one inside the `/registry` folder.
    - If you're a "new" creator, the filename should be your creator/studio name (e.g. `ascent.json`, `spark.json`).
 2. Follow the structure used in the other files.
 Example:
    ```json